Benchmark tool

 Including new materials in NatHERS software tools

-The Technical Advisory Committee (TAC) periodically meets to consider whether new materials and products should be included in the databases of the NatHERS accredited software tools.
-As with software updates, the TAC’s recommendations are provided to the NatHERS Steering Committee for approval before the new materials are included.
+The Technical Advisory Committee (TAC) considers whether new materials and products should be included in the databases of the NatHERS accredited software tools.
+As with software updates, the TAC’s recommendations are provided to the NatHERS Steering Committee for approval before the new materials can be included.

 Learn more